racket/racket-pkg-website/README.md

  - *recent-seconds*: number, in seconds; default 172800.
 Packages modified fewer than this many seconds ago are considered "recent", and displayed as such in the UI.
+ - *static-content-target-directory*: either `#f` or a string denoting a path to a folder to which the static content of the site will be copied.
+ - *static-content-update-hook*: either `#f`, or a string containing a shell command to invoke every time files are updated in *static-content-target-directory*.
+ - *dynamic-urlprefix*: string; absolute or relative URL, prepended to URLs targetting dynamic content on the site.
+ - *static-urlprefix*: string; absolute or relative URL, prepended to relative URLs referring to static HTML files placed in `static-generated-directory`.
+ - *extra-static-content-directories*: list of strings; defaults to the empty list.

 Keys useful for development: